 No one that I have ever met has desired to fail to reach their goals.
 We set the goals because they seem important.
 On January 1 of every year, thousands of people around the world set New Year’s resolutions and will faithfully commit to follow those goals or dreams for a few hours, a few days – and some, a few weeks.

 By the end of January, most have forgotten what they set out to accomplish.
 Don’t be like them.
 Strive to overcome these key factors that often keep people from reaching goals and you will be able accomplish them, regardless of when you set them.

-Factors That Prevent People from Reaching Goals
+What Really Prevents People from Reaching Goals

 1) Lack of Focus